alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap3.md

 D. Ensure changes to ML algorithms are reviewed and tested

-6. C. Requiring third-party review of ML algorithms is not a common requirement, but ensuring that you use high-quality source data, that the working environment remains secure, andthat changes are reviewed and tested are all common best practices for ML algorithm security.
+6. C. Requiring third-party review of ML algorithms is not a common requirement, but ensuring that you use high-quality source data, that the working environment remains secure, and that changes are reviewed and tested are all common best practices for ML algorithm security.

 7- What type of malware is adware typically classified as?